Psychedelic therapy: Research in the mid-20th century

 Shortly after Albert Hofmann discovered the psychoactive properties of LSD in 1943, Sandoz Laboratories began widespread distribution of LSD to researchers in 1949.
-Throughout the 1950s and 1960s, scientists in several countries conducted extensive research into experimental chemotherapeutic, and psychotherapeutic uses of psychedelic drugs.
+Throughout the 1950s and 1960s, scientists in several countries (e.g., U.S.A.: Langley Porter Psychiatric Institute, MKUltra) conducted extensive research into experimental chemotherapeutic and psychotherapeutic uses of psychedelic drugs.
 In addition to spawning six international conferences and the release of dozens of books, over 1,000 peer-reviewed clinical papers detailing the use of psychedelic compounds (administered to approximately 40,000 patients) were published by the mid-1960s.
 Proponents believed that psychedelic drugs facilitated psychoanalytic processes, making them particularly useful for patients with conditions such as alcoholism that are otherwise difficult to treat.
 However, many of these trials did not meet the methodological standards that are required today.

 Researchers like Timothy Leary felt psychedelics could alter the fundamental personality structure or subjective value-system of an individual to great potential benefit.
 Beginning in 1961, he conducted experiments with prison inmates in an attempt to reduce recidivism with short, intense psychotherapy sessions.
 Participants were administered psilocybin during these sessions weeks apart with regular group therapy sessions in between.
-Psychedelic therapy was also applied in a number of other specific patient populations including alcoholism, children with autism, and persons with terminal illness.
+Psychedelic therapy was also applied in a number of other specific patient populations including individuals with alcoholism, children with autism, and persons with terminal illness.